TUM-LIS/tum-dissertation-latex/README.md

 ## Troubleshooting

 ### Linux/macOS
-- If you get errors one the `make` commands, you can try to invoke them via sudo, e.g. `sudo make crop`
+- If you get errors on the `make` commands, you can try to invoke them via sudo, e.g. `sudo make crop`

 ## Template Usage